 Intravenous immunoglobulin (IVIg) is a fractionated blood product made from pooled human plasma, containing a concentrated mix of many antibodies from many hundreds of donors.
 It is registered for use in Australia for the treatment of a number of diseases where immunoglobulin replacement or immune modulation therapy is indicated, such as primary immunodeficiency and chronic inflammatory demyelinating polyneuropathy.
 IVIg is also used to treat a growing number of unregistered indications where there is some evidence for its utility.
 IVIg is a lifesaving therapy in appropriately selected patients and clinical circumstances.

 Subcutaneous immunoglobulin (SCIg) is similar to IVIg and provides an alternative method of infusion into the subcutaneous tissue.
-Resources and more information on SCIg are available at http://www.blood.gov.au/scig.
+Like IVIg, its supply and management is carefully managed under the National Framework for Immunoglobulin Products.
+More information about SCIg access is available at http://www.blood.gov.au/scig.

 Normal human immunoglobulin

 Normal human immunoglobulin (NHIg) may be supplied for two purposes: the treatment of susceptible contacts of measles, hepatitis A, poliomyelitis and rubella, as directed by public health officials; and the treatment of immunodeficiency conditions for which the product is indicated (where IVIg and SCIg are both contraindicated).
-More information about the NHIg policy and a link to the NHIg order form for public health disease post-exposure prophylaxis is available at http://www.blood.gov.au/normal-human-immunoglobulin.
+More information about the policies and arrangements for NHIg use and access is available at http://www.blood.gov.au/nhig.

 Hyperimmune immunoglobulin products

-Hyperimmune immunoglobulin products are similar to intravenous immunoglobulin but are prepared from the plasma of donors with high titers of antibody against a specific organism or antigen:
+Hyperimmune immunoglobulin products are similar to intravenous immunoglobulin but are prepared from the plasma of donors with high titres of antibody against a specific organism or antigen:

 Cytomegalovirus (CMV) immunoglobulin is used to prevent CMV infection in bone marrow, renal, cardiac and liver transplant recipients, who are CMV antibody negative, where the donor is CMV antibody positive.
 It is also used for the treatment of established CMV infection (eg, CMV pneumonia, renal parenchymal infection) in association with virucidal treatment.